Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$

 In a wider context, it is of interest to study the general impact of a strong SOC on the magnetic, electronic and structural properties of heavy transition-metal compounds.
 In fact, experimental evidence for multipole order has been reported for some $A_2$TaCl$_6$ materials for different alkaline-earth ions $A^+$ and Ta$^{4+}$ with $t_{2g}^{1}$ configuration~\cite{Ishikawa2019}.
 Moreover, a recent theoretical study has shown that the strength of SOC determines whether a partially filled $d$ shell is Jahn-Teller active or not.
 In particular a $d$ shell with three electrons in the $t_{2g}$ orbitals that is non-degenerate for weak SOC can become Jahn-Teller distorted in the $jj$-coupling scheme~\cite{Streltsov2020}.

+Motivated by these considerations we studied K$_2$ReCl$_6$ with the Re$^{4+}$ ions in such a $t_{2g}^{3}$ electronic configuration.
+At room temperature this material is cubic, but shows a sequence of structural phase transitions upon cooling and finally antiferromagnetic (AFM) order evolves at $T_{\rm N} \simeq 12\,$K~\cite{Busey1962,Busey1962a} Although \krc\ has been subject of numerous studies in the past~\cite{Busey1962,Busey1962a,OLeary1970, Armstrong1980,Willemsen1977,Willemsen1977a}, the crystal structure of the low-temperature phases was not yet determined.
+This also holds for the magnetic structure, because the existing neutron diffraction studies~\cite{Smith1966,Minkiewicz1968} do not take into account the reduced symmetry of the low-temperature phases, but refer to the room-temperature face-centered cubic structure.

-Motivated by these considerations, we studied K$_2$ReCl$_6$, which is known to show antiferromagnetic (AFM) order at $T_{N} \simeq 12\,$K~\cite{Busey1962,Busey1962a} resulting from the magnetic Re$^{4+}$ ions with such a $t_{2g}^{3}$ electronic configuration.
-Our main findings are outstandingly strong magnetoelastic anomalies.
-By applying a magnetic field in the ordered state, the sample elongates by up to 0.6\% due to a reorientation of ferroelastic structural domains.
+Here, we report thermodynamics and diffraction experiments on \krc , which reveal outstandingly strong magnetoelastic anomalies.
+In the antiferromagnetically ordered phase, the application of a magnetic field of about 10\,T causes a sample elongation by up to 0.6\% that can be traced back to a magnetic-field-induced reorientation of ferroelastic structural domains.